MacCarthy's Bar: 21st century

 MacCarthy's has become a tourist attraction and is run by Adrienne and Niki MacCarthy, daughters of Aidan.
 It houses the ceremonial sword gifted to him by Isao Kusuno, a Japanese officer during the Second World War.
-Food is sold between 11 am and 4 pm, live music is played and it has 12 staff.
+Food is sold between 11 am and 4 pm, live music is played and (as of 2020) it had 12 staff.

 During the COVID-19 pandemic in 2020, MacCarthy's remained closed for the longest period in its history.
-The premises was reconfigured to allow one-way in and out passage and like other pubs, screens, sanitisers and masks were bought in.